This post was originally published on DevOps.com

 Get Cloudify for powerful hybrid cloud orchestration.
 Try Free

-AWS, on the other hand, started scaling from the infrastructure from the beginning.
-Its approach has been to continually be ahead of the innovation curve and offer services that IT operations can easily comprehend and use to support their compute and storage requirements on demand.
+Amazon’s AWS has been scaling from the infrastructure from the very beginning.
+AWS’ approach is to push ahead of the curve with innovation, adding services that IT Ops find easy to understand and implement, and to use to address their requirements on demand.

 Market Share Comparison: The Path to Growth

 It’s easy to see why Azure and AWS have both risen to the top in the cloud space.